 Floor Talk December 27

-Wall Street = U.S. stock futures little changed in overnight trading.
+Wall Street = U.S. stock futures mixed in pre-market trading.

 World Markets = Global stocks higher overnight.